zwacky/wicki-io/content/posts/2022-03-cls-with-lazy-loading-components/index.md

 }
 ```

-Without code splitting we'd send the JS of `<HugeComponent>` to 90% of the useres that don't need it.
+Without code splitting we'd send the JS of `<HugeComponent>` to 90% of the users that don't need it.
 This can affect LCP and FID.

 With code splitting we'd pack the JS of `<HugeComponent>` into the additional-comps.js chunk and only send it over the wire when it's needed.